Whitehorse News - August 2020

 The community will also have the opportunity to comment on the final design through a formal consultation process arranged by the Victorian Government.

 Whitehorse Mayor, Councillor Sharon Ellis said, “We are pleased with this outcome for Whitehorse residents.
 After very detailed discussions, we have ensured we will have a seat at the table as the final design for the project is developed.
 We will remain engaged in the process, and will continue to advocate for the interests of our community.”

 She added, “Through our strong advocacy, we were also successful in securing Victorian Government commitment to a range of important projects that will enhance and protect open spaces and community amenity in Whitehorse.”

-- Upgrades to Elgar Park including:
+Upgrades to Elgar Park include: